-I like everything about Teufelsberg and I still have no plans of going there.
-You may be asking yourself why and I’m here to tell you.
+I like everything about Teufelsberg, and I still have no plans of going there.
+You may be asking yourself why, and I’m here to tell you.

 For many years, after the end of the Cold War, Teufelsberg was a paradise for urban exploration and street art.
-I still remember seeing pictures from this man-made hill when I was still living in Brazil, but everything changed after I moved to Berlin and started researching about the place and the city.
+I still remember seeing pictures from this human-made hill when I was still living in Brazil, but everything changed after I moved to Berlin and started researching about the place and the city.

 It was back then that I found out about the amazing Abandoned Berlin.
-It was also there that I read the stories about physical abuse and harassment.
-Go for the comment section, it’s filled with weird stories.
+It was also there that I read stories about physical abuse and harassment.
+Go for the comment section, and it’s filled with weird stories.

 It all started to become something I didn’t believe in when Hartmut Gruhl, the Cologne-based architect whose company owns Teufelsberg, leased the area to Shalmon Abraham and Berlin Sight Out.
 They do “tours” of the place and keep it clean.
-But, in reality, they ask you to pay to enter the place and that is it.
+But, in reality, they ask you to pay to enter the location, and that is it.

 You are paying a fee to not be harassed by them and walk around the place.
 The tour guide says nothing to you about Teufelsberg’s history unless you ask.
-In a way, it feels like urban exploration for dummies and I don’t like that.
+In a way, it feels like urban exploration for dummies, and I don’t like that.

 Again, it feels like everything that made Berlin a cool place to visit and to live in is being overpowered by people with money.
 You can see this happening in Kreuzberg, on Warschauer Straße and everywhere else that seemed to be cool somehow.

-If I pay a fee to enter an abandoned place, I would expect this money to be used to keep the place in shape or to improve what is there and I don’t see this in Teufelsberg.
+If I pay a fee to enter an abandoned place, I would expect this money to be used to keep the area in shape or to improve what is there, and I don’t see this in Teufelsberg.
 Everything that I read about this place points into the direction of the money some people are making while they explore a place that could be so much more than what it is now.

 Teufelsberg has a history closely related to what happened in Berlin after the Second World War.
 Since most of Berlin was in ruins after the defeat of Nazi Germany, the streets and the buildings needed to be cleaned and the debris needed to go somewhere.
-In the early days, they were deposited outside the city boundaries but everything changed during the Berlin Blockade.
+In the early days, they were deposited outside the city boundaries, but everything changed during the Berlin Blockade.

 Since West Berlin didn’t have the fuel to bring the debris far from the city, they started dumping it on the city boundaries.
 One of those places was Dörferblick in Neukölln, another place was Teufelsberg.

 In February 1955, Heini Klopfer designed a ski jump on the hill and an even larger one opened there a few years later in 1962.
 While there was still some debris being dumped onto the hill, you could see ski jumping happening there.
-Everything was over by 1969 at the request of the US Government and the jumps were removed in 1999.
+Everything was over by 1969 at the request of the US Government, and the jumps were removed in 1999.

 Teufelsberg Listening Station: Field Station Berlin